zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 ### Cancelling a Rolling Update

 To cancel an RU, use the following API.
-Once canceled, the RU cannot be resumed/restarted.
+Once canceled, the RU can't be resumed/restarted.
 A new RU needs to be triggered.
 NGroups prefers this model to keep the design simple.
 ```azurepowershell
 POST